Pantothenic Acid (Vitamin B5)

 Dexpanthenol, a derivative of pantothenic acid, is POSSIBLY SAFE when applied to the skin, used as a nasal spray, or injected as a shot into the muscle appropriately, short-term.

-- As a dietary supplement: 5-10 mg of pantothenic acid (vitamin B5).
+- As a dietary supplement to prevent deficiency: 5-10 mg of pantothenic acid (vitamin B5).

 Report Problems to the Food and Drug Administration